 Conclusion: What is the Best Season to Visit Nepal?

-As described above, there is not a single answer to the question what is the best time to go to Nepal.
-While there is some truth to the conventional wisdom that spring and fall are great for trekking, winter and summer have distinct advantages as well.
-Increasingly travelers visit Nepal in every season and armed with the right trip plan Nepal is a great year-round destination.
+As described above, there is not a single answer to the question of what is the best time to go to Nepal.
+While there's some truth to the conventional wisdom that spring and fall are great for trekking, winter and summer also have distinct advantages.
+Increasingly, travelers visit Nepal in every season, and armed with the right trip plan, Nepal is a great year-round destination.